New Curriculum Students

 - Applicants under the age of 18.

-- Specific Programs of Study such as Associate Degree Nursing, Practical Nursing, Radiography, and Dental Assisting.
+- Specific Programs of Study such as Associate Degree Nursing, Dental Assisting, Occupational Therapy Assistant, Practical Nursing, and Radiography.

 Official transcripts must be in a sealed envelope from the sending institution.
 Transcripts which have been opened or faxed are not accepted.